 3. There are many options for your config file.
 Below is an example entry for a shortcut to your VPS server:

 Host VPS HostName example.com User domainuser

 4. Now that you have your shortcut created, you can add even more options directly below these entries.
 For instance, maybe you want to make sure your session "stays alive" while you step away from your keyboard for a bit.
 The following example will refresh your connection every 30 seconds for a maximum of one hour:

 ServerAliveInterval 30 ServerAliveCountMax 120

-5. Perhaps you have both a Grid and a DV service with us.
+5. Perhaps you have both a Grid and a VPS service with us.
 Here is an example file showing multiple hosts:

-Host dv HostName dv.example.com User ftpuser ServerAliveInterval 30 ServerAliveCountMax 120 Host grid HostName grid.example.com User email@example.com ServerAliveInterval 30 ServerAliveCountMax 120
+Host VPS HostName vps.example.com User ftpuser ServerAliveInterval 30 ServerAliveCountMax 120 Host grid HostName grid.example.com User firstname.lastname@example.org ServerAliveInterval 30 ServerAliveCountMax 120